Policies and Procedures about Quality Assurance for EPA Organizations

 Policies for EPA Organizations are defined in the internal Agency policies listed below.

-- EPA Order CIO 2105.0 - Policy and Program Requirements for the Mandatory Agency-wide Quality System - May 2000.
-Quality specifications for EPA organizations that produce or use environmental data.
+- EPA CIO 2105.1 Environmental Information Quality Policy.
+Quality specifications for EPA organizations that produce or use environmental information.

 - EPA Acquisition Guide - Chapter 7, Chapter 15 and Chapter 46 contain quality-related specifications for solicitations and contracts.

-Oversight of the implementation of the EPA Quality System is performed by:
+Oversight of the implementation of the EPA Quality Program is performed by:

-- Agency Senior Management Official for Quality: The Assistant Administrator for Environmental Information is the Agency's Senior Management Official for Quality and is responsible for developing and coordinating the EPA Quality System and directing its implementation within EPA.
+- Agency Senior Management Official for Quality: The Office of Mission Support's Deputy Assistant Administrator for Environmental Information is the Agency's Senior Management Official for Quality and is responsible for developing and coordinating the EPA Quality Program and directing its implementation within EPA.

-- CIO Strategic Advisiory Committee: An advisory group of Agency senior managers that assists the Assistant Administrator for Environmental Information.
+- CIO Strategic Advisory Council: An advisory group of Agency senior managers that assists the Deputy Assistant Administrator for Environmental Information.

-- Office of Environmental Information's Environmental Quality Management Division: The Environmental Quality Management Division (EQMD) of the Office of Environmental Information supports the Assistant Administrator for Environmental Information in the role of Senior Management Official for Quality.
-The Staff is responsible for developing Agency-wide Quality System policy and procedures, coordinating with EPA's Program Offices, Laboratories, Regional Offices and overseeing the implementation of the EPA Quality System.
+- Office of Mission Support, Environmental Information's Enterprise Quality Management Division: The Enterprise Quality Management Division (EQMD) supports the Deputy Assistant Administrator for Environmental Information in the role of Senior Management Official for Quality.
+EQMD is responsible for developing Agency-wide Quality Program policy and procedures, coordinating with EPA's Program Offices, Laboratories, Regional Offices and overseeing the implementation of the EPA Quality Program.
 This role includes supporting Agency organizations in developing and implementing their individual quality systems and assessing these systems.
-See the EQMD's About Us page for more information.
+See EQMD's About Us page for more information.